Examples in the entropy theory of countable group actions: Special classes of actions

 For simplicity, suppose $\Ga$ is finitely generated and let $S\subset \Ga$ be a finite generating set.
 Let $\Sigma=\{\s_n:\G \to \sym(V_n)\}$ be a sofic approximation.
 Let $G_n=(V_n,E_n)$ be the graph with edges $\{v, \sigma_n(s)v\}$ for $v\in V_n$, $s\in S$.
 The sequence of graphs $\{G_n\}_n$ is an {\bf expander sequence} if there is an $\epsilon>0$ such that for every subset $A \subset V_n$ with $|A_n| \le |V_n|/2$,

 where $\partial A_n$ is the set of edges $e \in E_n$ with one endpoint in $A_n$ and one endpoint not in $A_n$.
 In this case, we say $\Sigma$ is {\bf a sofic approximation by expanders}.

-\begin{exercise} Show that the property of being a sofic approximation by expanders does not depend on the choice of generating set $S$. \end{exercise}

-\begin{remark}[Actions on ultraproduct spaces] We consider $V_n$ as a probability space endowed with the uniform probability measure.
-The ultraproduct of the $V_n$'s forms a nonstandard probability measure space on which $\G$ acts by measure-preserving transformations \cite{MR2964622}. $\Sigma$ is by expanders if and only if the action $\Ga$ on this ultraproduct is ergodic.
-For this reason, we also say that $\Sigma$ is an {\bf ergodic sofic approximation}. \end{remark}
+\begin{remark}[Actions on ultraproduct spaces] The set $V_n$ can be thought of as a probability space endowed with the uniform probability measure.
+The ultraproduct of the $V_n$'s forms a nonstandard probability measure space on which $\G$ acts by measure-preserving transformations \cite{MR2964622}.
+If $\Sigma$ is by expanders then the action $\Ga$ on this ultraproduct is ergodic.
+On the other hand, if the action is ergodic then there is an equivalent sofic approximation $\Si'$ such that $\Si'$ is by expanders.
+In this case, $\Sigma$ is said to be an {\bf ergodic sofic approximation} \cite{MR3693125}. \end{remark}

 \begin{example} G. Margulis showed that if $\Ga$ has property (T) and $N_i\vartriangleleft \Ga$ is a decreasing sequence of finite-index normal subgroups of $\Ga$ then the Schreier coset graphs of $\Ga/N_i$ form an expander sequence.
 Therefore, the sofic approximation $\Sigma=\{\sigma_i: \Ga \to \sym(\Ga/N_i)\}_i$ given by the canonical actions of $\Ga$ on $\Ga/N_i$ by left translation is by expanders.
-Gabor Kun recently proved that every sofic approximation of a Property (T) group is equivalent (in the sense of \S \ref{sec:space}) to one that is a disjoint union of expanders \cite{kun-2016}. \end{example}
+Gabor Kun recently proved every sofic approximation of a Property (T) group is equivalent (in the sense of \S \ref{sec:space}) to one that is a disjoint union of expanders \cite{kun-2016}. \end{example}

 \begin{prop} If $\Sigma$ is a sofic approximation by expanders and $(X,\mu)$ is non-trivial (this means: for every $x\in X$, $\mu(\{x\})<1$) then the trivial action of $\Ga$ on $(X,\mu)$ has $h_{\Sigma,\mu}(\tau_X)=-\infty$. \end{prop}